-Analysis | Will appealing to white grievance be the ticket for the GOP in 2022?
+Analysis | Will appealing to White grievance be the ticket for the GOP in 2022?
 Ron Johnson may be the test case.

 The lawmaker is facing some criticism from within his own party, but not a significant amount, in part because Johnson is ideologically where much of the Republican Party is in the post-Trump era — which is not completely “post-Trump.”

 Paul Nolette, chair of the political science department at Marquette University in Milwaukee said that Johnson’s language and views appear to differ significantly from what he espoused when he first ran for the Senate in 2010.
-And the changes likely have to do with shifts in the state’s GOP.
+And the changes probably have to do with shifts in the state’s GOP.

 “For the most part, the Republican suburbs have stayed Republican here in Wisconsin but the things that a lot of the suburban voters — particularly around Milwaukee — don’t particularly care for is Trump’s style and his politics,” the professor said.
 “And Republicans have seen their support drop in those surrounding counties during the Trump era.”

-“So Johnson, who was kind of the perfect fit back in 2010 for those Republican suburbs is much less of a good fit now for those suburbs and a much more of a good fit for some of the rural areas in the state, which have turned quite a bit more Republican in the last few years where Trump remains popular,” Nolette added.
+“So Johnson, who was kind of the perfect fit back in 2010 for those Republican suburbs, is much less of a good fit now for those suburbs and a much more of a good fit for some of the rural areas in the state, which have turned quite a bit more Republican in the last few years where Trump remains popular,” Nolette added.

 Johnson’s comments came a week after Rep. Glenn Grothman (R.-Wis.) was criticized for arguing that there were components of the $1.9 trillion stimulus plan that penalized those who choose to marry by expanding the earned income tax credit for single people.
 Because Black Americans have lower marriage rates than White Americans, Grothman was perceived as perpetuating the stereotype that Black people do not value the traditional family structure — something he went on communicate in his jab at the Black Lives Matter movement.

-Note: Correction: An earlier version of this story misidentified Sen. Roy Blount’s party.
-He is a Republican.
-The story has been corrected.